Fill In The Blank To Complete The Trigonometric Formula.

 Product-to-Sum and Sum-to-Product Formulas: Transforming Trigonometric Expressions

-These formulas allow us to convert products of trigonometric functions into sums and differences, and vice versa.
+These formulas help us convert products of trigonometric functions into sums and differences, and vice versa.
 They are useful for simplifying complex expressions and solving trigonometric equations.

 1. Product-to-Sum Formulas: